 - Stephanie Cherqui, Ph.D. (ucsd)

-Associate Professor In Residence, Pediatrics.
+Associate Professor, Pediatrics.
 Authored (or co-authored) 39 research publications.

 - accepting new patients